maxep/DiscogsAPI/README.md

 pod 'DiscogsAPI'
 ```

-### Configure Xcode Project
+### Authentication

 Configure the .plist for your project:

-In Xcode right-click your .plist file and choose "Open As Source Code".
+Right-click your .plist file and choose "Open As Source Code".
 Copy & Paste the XML snippet into the body of your file (`<dict>...</dict>`).
 You can use rather the key/secret pair or your personal access token (you can create them in your [profile settings](https://www.discogs.com/settings/developers)).

 ##### Key/Secret